mirokrastev/qExchanger/README.md

 Dependencies: ```PyQt5 5.13.2``` ```requests```
 <br>
 <hr>
-<br>If you want to contribute to it, feel free to do it ! :)
+If you want to contribute to it, feel free to do it ! :)